fivemoreminix/content/files/en-us/webassembly/text_format_to_wasm/index.md

 ## Viewing the assembly output

-Because the output file is assembly-based, it can’t be viewed in a normal text editor.
+Because the output file is in binary format, it can’t be viewed in a normal text editor.
 However, you can view it using the wat2wasm tool’s `-v` option.
 Try this:

 ```bash
 wat2wasm simple.wat -v